blofin/blofin-api-docs/index.md

 </aside>

 ## Risk Control Restrictions
-BloFin has three types of risk control strategies for APIs: rate limit, trading restrictions, and network firewall restrictions.
-Restrictions are subject to change at any time.
+BloFin has two types of risk control strategies for APIs: rate limit, network firewall restrictions.

 ### Network Firewall Restrictions
 Currently, we do not provide explicit information about network firewall restrictions.